zadjii-msft/CppWinRT-Modules-Experiments/notes.md

 * Added the module project to the new solution.
 Updated toolset to 143, std to c++20
 * Build that project.
 Fails to build, but produces `x64\Debug\winrt.ixx.ifc` and `x64\Debug\winrt.ixx.obj`.
 Let's use those.
+  - [ ] Replace that project with one that just builds the module, successfully.
-  - [ ] Why is there no Module project template in VS?
+  - [ ] **FOLLOW UP** Why is there no Module project template in VS?
 How do I just build a module as a single project?
 A library maybe?
 * In the console app, chaged the include to
   ```xml
       <AdditionalModuleDependencies>$(SolutionDir)CppWinRTModule\$(Platform)\$(Configuration)\winrt.ixx.ifc;%(AdditionalModuleDependencies)</AdditionalModuleDependencies>